 3. Intelligent Offers increase offer acceptance to 83%, which is 18% above average

 Recruiters and hiring managers often lack information and approvals to quickly close top candidates within company policy.
 The clunky process can hurt the candidate experience, unwittingly perpetuate pay inequities, and compromise an organization’s fiscal future.

 Intelligent Offers improves the candidate experience and cross-company teaming — while optimizing every offer for acceptance and equity, and safeguarding corporate financial health.

 4. Comp Cycles cuts attrition by 12% and merit cycle length up to 50%

-OpenComp’s Comp Cycles — currently in beta — empowers employers to make impactful adjustments that remain in line with company strategy, while shining a light on any inequities between new and tenured employees.
-The tool also unlocks adaptive transparency, intelligently guiding users on where to concentrate energy during merit cycles and focal reviews.
+OpenComp’s Comp Cycles empowers employers to make impactful adjustments that remain in line with company strategy, while shining a light on any inequities between new and tenured employees.
+The tool also unlocks adaptive pay transparency, intelligently guiding users in the compensation software on where to concentrate energy during merit cycles and focal reviews.

 5. OPEN Imperative members that track pay equity outperform national average wage gaps 85%

 Technology alone cannot fix inequities, which is why we launched OPEN Imperative (Organizations for Pay Equity Now) on Equal Pay Day 2022.
 Our 350+ members are committed to ending gender pay gaps in their organizations by 2027.

 OPEN Imperative members that tracked pay equity had a collective pay gap of $0.96 to the $1 — an 85% lower gap then the national average of $0.83.
 Their collective equal pay day was January 18, a full 50 days sooner than the national equal pay day of March 14.